Pellzi/Pellzi/README.md

 - 👋 Hi, I’m @Pellzi
 - 👀 I’m interested in testing programs.
 - 🌱 I’m currently learning using Git Hub.
+Everything is New, and i don´t know, that to do.
 - 💞️ I’m looking to collaborate on developing programs.
 - 📫 How to reach me?
 Just use my Email Adress.
 - 😄 Pronouns: